-Bank loans taken up by ultimate holding company, immediate holding company and a subsidiary and hire purchase facility taken up by joint venture have been guaranteed by the Group and/or the Company.
+Bank loans taken up by a subsidiary have been guaranteed by the Group and/or the Company.

 There are no terms and conditions attached to the financial guarantee contracts that would have a material effect on the amount, timing and certainty of the Group's and the Company's future cash flows.
 Estimates of the Group's and the Company's obligations arising from financial guarantee contracts may be affected by future events, which cannot be predicted with certainty.
 The assumptions made may vary from actual experience so that the actual liability may vary considerably from the best estimates.